 (2) Explosives (Unstable explosives and Divisions 1.1 to 1.6)

+2.2a.
+In the case of bespoke paints, submitters may, without prejudice to Article 25(8), opt not to submit information and not to create a Unique Formula Identifier in accordance with this Annex.

 2.3.
-In the case of mixtures placed on the market for industrial use only, submitters may opt for a limited submission, as an alternative to general submission requirements, in accordance with Section 3.1. of Part B, provided that a rapid access to additional detailed product information is available in accordance with section 1.3 of that Part.
+In the case of mixtures with an end use not subject to notification or mixtures placed on the market for industrial use only, submitters may opt for a limited submission, as an alternative to general submission requirements, in accordance with the second subparagraph of Section 3.1. of Part B, provided that a rapid access to additional detailed product information is available in accordance with Section 1.3 of that Part.

 2.4.
 For the purposes of this Annex, the following definitions shall apply:

-‘Mixture for consumer use’ means a mixture intended to be used by consumers, either on its own or incorporated in a mixture for consumer use subject to Article 45;
+‘mixture for consumer use’ means a mixture intended to be used by consumers, either on its own or incorporated in another mixture that is intended to be used by consumers and is subject to the information requirements in Article 45;

-‘Mixture for professional use’ means a mixture intended to be used by professional users but not at industrial sites, either on its own or incorporated in a mixture for professional use subject to Article 45;
+‘mixture for professional use’ means a mixture intended to be used by professional users but not at industrial sites, either on its own or incorporated in another mixture that is intended to be used by professional users but not at industrial sites and is subject to the information requirements in Article 45;

-‘Mixture for industrial use’ means a mixture intended to be used at industrial sites only.
-A mixture incorporated in a mixture for consumer or professional use that is not subject to Article 45, shall be deemed a mixture for industrial use.
+‘mixture for industrial use’ means a mixture intended to be used at industrial sites only;

+‘mixture with an end use not subject to notification’ means a mixture, incorporated in another mixture where the latter is intended to be used by consumers or professional users, but which is not subject to the information requirements in Article 45;

+‘bespoke paint’ means a paint that is formulated in limited amounts on a tailor made basis for an individual consumer or professional user at the point of sale by tinting or colour mixing.

 Where mixtures have more than one use, the requirements for all relevant categories of use shall be met.

-(4) ‘Base paint’ means a mixture used to form the foundation for a paint.

-(5) ‘Tinter’ means a substance or mixture used to colour a paint.

-(6) ‘Bespoke paint’ means a paint which is formulated at the point of sale, on an individual and one-off demand by a specific consumer or professional user, by combining solely a base paint and one or more tinters.

 3. Submission requirements

 3.1.
-Before placing mixtures on the market, submitters shall provide information relating to mixtures classified as hazardous on the basis of their health or physical effects to the bodies appointed under Article 45(1) (hereinafter 'appointed bodies'), in the Member State or Member States where the mixture is placed on the market.
+Before placing mixtures on the market, submitters shall provide information relating to mixtures classified as hazardous on the basis of their health or physical effects to the bodies appointed under Article 45(1) ('appointed bodies'), in the Member State or Member States where the mixture is placed on the market.

 The submission shall contain the information laid down in Part B. It shall be submitted by electronic means in an XML format provided by the Agency and made available free of charge.

 3.2.
-Where following receipt of a submission under section 3.1 an appointed body makes a reasoned request to the submitter that additional information or clarification is necessary for that appointed body to carry out the tasks for which it is responsible under Article 45, the submitter shall provide the necessary information or clarification requested without undue delay.
+Where following receipt of a submission under Section 3.1 an appointed body makes a reasoned request to the submitter that additional information or clarification is necessary for that appointed body to carry out the tasks for which it is responsible under Article 45, the submitter shall provide the necessary information or clarification requested without undue delay.

 3.3.
 The submission shall be in the official language(s) of the Member State(s) where the mixture is placed on the market, unless the Member State(s) concerned provide(s) otherwise.